glenjarvis/github-commit-status/README.md

 517](https://peps.python.org/pep-0517/) compliant.

-However, `pip-tools 7.5.1` (the latest version) still tries to use this removed flag, causing an `AttributeError: 'EntryPoints' object has no attribute 'get' when run with pip 25.3+`.
+However, `pip-tools 7.5.1` (the latest version) still tries to use this removed flag, causing an `TypeError: RequirementCommand.make_resolver() got an unexpected keyword argument 'use_pep517'`.

 #### Temporary Workaround